EACUAMBA/typescript_crash_course_by_traversy_media/README.md

    1. In dynamic type languages, the type are associated with run-time values and not named explicitly in your code.
    2. In static type languages, you explicitly assign types to variables, function parameters, return values, etc;

-Static Examples are: Java, C, C++, Rust, GO
+Static Examples are: Java, C, C++, Rust, GO/
 Dynamic Examples are: JavaScript, Python, Ruby, PHP

 ### Pros & Cons